CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Software/cc1_core_software.md

 sidebar_position: 4.2
 ---

-Details to appear

 The code is provided as a [GitHub repository](https://github.com/cadenzachallenge/cadenza) containing individual Python tools and a complete baseline system.
-Tools will allow the processing of individual scenes or the bulk processing of the complete Cadenza dataset.
+The tools will allow the processing of individual scenes or the bulk processing of the complete Cadenza dataset.
 The key elements of the baseline system are the:

 - Scene generator.